The Little Missouri National Grassland, one of four in the Dakota

 the Dakota Prairie Grasslands office.
 There are eight developed

-campgrounds of which seven meet the selection criteria.
+campgrounds all of which meet the selection criteria.

 The Little Missouri National Grassland (NG) is a place where